NU-CCRG/Getting-Started/01_GettingStarted.md

 # vi text editor

 vi is a bit like a word processing program.
 With vi you can open pre-existing text files to read and/or modify, or you can create a new <filename.xx>. vi is a language unto itself, and it will require some effort to familiarize yourself with its key strokes.
 A graphic of shortcuts can be found [here](http://www.viemu.com/vi-vim-cheat-sheet.gif).
-If you have desk space, it would be good to pringt that cheat sheet out to place above your work station.
+If you have desk space, it would be good to print that cheat sheet out to place above your work station.
 However, here's so basics:

 * Open a pre-exiting or new file: